micmejia/bible-dump/NKJV/John/John 5.md

 The man departed and told the Jews that it was Jesus who had made him well. ## Honor the Father and the Son

 ###### 16
-For this reason the Jews persecuted Jesus, [^d]and sought to kill Him, because He had done these things on the Sabbath.
+For this reason the Jews persecuted Jesus, and sought to kill Him, because He had done these things on the Sabbath.

 ###### 17
 But Jesus answered them, "My Father has been working until now, and I have been working."